Pingumaniac/DSL_and_MDE_in_Rust/README.md

 * For Chapter 3, only exercises 3.1 to 3.12 have been solved, and exercises 3.13 to 3.34 have been skipped.
 * For Chapter 4, exercises 4.48 to 4.50 and exercise 4.57 have been skipped.
 * For Chapter 5, exercise 5.8 to 5.15, 5.17 to 5.52 have been skipped.
+* For Chapter 6, exercises 6.3, and 6.6 to 6.22 have been skipped.
 * These exercises were unnecessary or too excessive for me to study Domain-Specific Languages and Model-Driven Engineering in depth.